sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/03 - And The Rest.md

 She shrugged.
 "You should know that I've been investigating that alien and her spaceship for a few days, and if you'll have me, I may be able to help appeal to her."

+Snatcher stared at the creature.
+His first instinct told him to silence it permanently and devour its soul but this...
+'Cooking Cat' might know how to convince the kid to hang around.

+... oh, he hoped this wouldn't be taken for weakness... "*Today's your lucky day, cat.
+You have sixty seconds.
+Explain why you can get her to stay and why I shouldn't have your soul as a snack.*"

+.

 "*I've never seen you when I've visited.*"

 "I may have been *mostly* investigating the alien kitchens."